Braingeyser/test/README.md

 # test
-# This guy has the wierdest accent
+# This guy has the weirdest accent